AdamJHowell/JavaLinkUtilization/README.md

 15 - I have modified my code to use an external class file.
 Next, I will convert the ifIndex from a String to an int, so it can be used later in the project.
 Once that is done, I will work on making the rows in my table selectable, and calculate the utilization for that selected SNMP interface.
 That information will likely be displayed in a ListView.

+16 - I have the BuildCompleteSNMPInterface method created, and all of its required code in place.
+I now need to take those two objects, and calculate the utilization.

+17 - I have the utilization working now.
+It even accommodates counter 'wrap'.
+I now want to output other stats for the selected SNMPInterface, like discards and errors.